 The Barnes has received important support to establish the Violette de Mazia Scholarship Program and the Richard J. Wattenmaker Scholarship Fund.
 We are most grateful to the donors who have made this possible.

-Scholarships are available for semester-long courses as well as individual short courses.
+Scholarships are available for the certificate program, semester-long courses, and individual short courses.
 Apply here.

-Scholarships to Barnes–de Mazia adult education courses are made possible, in part, by generous support from Betsy Z. and Edward E. Cohen and the Dina Wind Art Foundation.
+Scholarships for Barnes–de Mazia adult education courses are made possible, in part, by generous support from Betsy Z. and Edward E. Cohen and the Dina Wind Art Foundation.